tumblfeed/nzbunity/PRIVACY.md

 ## What Information is Collected?

-No user data or personally indentifiable information is collected by this extension.
-Server authentication settings are stored in the user's browser local storage and never collected or stored elsewhere.
+Settings - including server authentication information - are stored in browser local storage and used only to connect to servers at the user's request.
+No user data is stored remotely or shared by this extension.

 ## How is Information Used?